kimsejun2000/AzureDRLab/Lab/lab01.md

 ## Task 5: Enable Hyper-V VM replication

-1. Within the RDP session, in the Azure portal, navigate to the **vaultaz1010102b** blade.
+1. Within the RDP session, in the Azure portal, navigate to the **vdr-lab-vault-xx** blade.

-1. From the **vaultaz1010102b** blade, navigate to the **vaultaz1010102b - Replicated items** blade.
+1. From the **vdr-lab-vault-xx** blade, navigate to the **vdr-lab-vault-xx - Replicated items** blade.

-1. From the **vaultaz1010102b - Replicated items** blade, navigate to the **Enable replication** blade and enable Hyper-V VM replication with the following settings:
+1. From the **vdr-lab-vault-xx - Replicated items** blade, navigate to the **Enable replication** blade and enable Hyper-V VM replication with the following settings:

     - Source: